-Most Big chain pet stores sadly have something called a rodent mill.
-Rodent mills are big warehouses that breed hamsters with very little care.
-The female hamsters will be bread to death, these places will contain the hamsters in small, crowded and dirty boxes.
-The hamsters will then start to become stressed due to the small / crowded enclosures and this can possibly trigger health conditions alongside the poor breeding and genetics.
+Most Big chain pet stores sadly use something called a Rodent Mill.
+Rodent Mills are big warehouses that breed hamsters, gerbils, mice, rats and other rodents with very little care.
+The females will be bread to death, these places will contain the rodents in small, crowded and dirty boxes.
+The rodents will then start to become stressed due to the small crowded enclosures and this can possibly trigger health conditions alongside the poor breeding and genetics.

 The Heartbreaking Story of How Animals are Bred for the European Pet Trade